sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 ```
 The backend for symbols operations.
-It indexes symbols in repositories using Ctags.
+Indexes symbols in repositories using Ctags.
 ```

 | Replica     |                                                                             |